entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character 260 in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Lu & Zhu (2009, char.
+> - Clement *et al.* (2024): "Lu & Zhu (2009, char.
 3) coded for the presence of a tooth-bearing median rostral to determine the relationships among onychodontiforms and potential outgroups including *Diplocercides*.
 The condition of *Diplocercides* was coded as unknown, and solely *Psarolepis* was coded as having this condition."

 > - The coding of *Qujingodus* is -.